yewhenp/PureFPGA/assembler/ISA_DOCUMENTATION.md

 ## Some features

 ### Suffixes
-All instructions except for jumps, movf and yet movl/movh (will be implemented soon) support suffixes.
+All instructions except for jumps, movf support suffixes.
 This is 2 letters at the end of the instruction.
 Basically the instruction will be executed if some condition is satisfied.
 It's like one-instruction if statement.
 Idea is stolen from ARM ISA

 Here is the list of suffixes, and the conditions to be satisfied: